Political strongman: History

+Turkish President Recep Tayyip Erdoğan has been described as a strongman.

 Historically, authoritarian leaders, commonly referred to as dictators, exerted political control through mass murder, holding sham elections, and holding total control of the press.
 Such leaders included Joseph Stalin, Idi Amin, and Augusto Pinochet.
-Additionally, several modern rulers such as Kim Jong Un and Bashar al-Assad exerted their power in a similar manner.
+Several modern rulers such as Kim Jong Un and Bashar al-Assad exerted their power in a similar manner.
 Such trends of total control and repression have shifted since the end of the 20th century.

 Vladimir Putin is commonly cited as one of the first cases of a modern political strongman, with British journalist Gideon Rachman describing Putin as "the archetype and the model for the current generation of strongman leaders" in his 2022 book The Age of the Strongman.
 Rachman outlined that Putin began his presidency by portraying himself as respectful of Russia's democratic institutions but slowly consolidated his power over the course of the 2000s and 2010s.
-Other post-Soviet leaders have also been described as strongmen such as Alexander Lukashenko and Nursultan Nazarbayev.
+Similar to Putin, Recep Tayyip Erdoğan began his rule of Turkey as a liberal reformer, but gradually consolidated his power throughout his premiership and later his presidency.
+Other post-Soviet leaders have also been described as strongmen, such as Alexander Lukashenko, Gurbanguly Berdimuhamedow, and Nursultan Nazarbayev.

 In China, Xi Jinping has been described as a strongman after succeeding the General Secretary of the Chinese Communist Party.
 Political observers have called Xi the most powerful Chinese Communist Party leader since Mao Zedong, especially since having passed a constitutional amendment in 2018 that removed term limits for the position of President of China.
 Nevertheless, Xi also holds two concurrent positions, General Secretary of the Chinese Communist Party and Chairman of the Central Military Commission, neither of which have term limits.

-Similar to Putin, Recep Tayyip Erdoğan began his rule of Turkey as a liberal reformer, but gradually consolidated his power throughout his premiership and later his presidency.
 In India, Narendra Modi has been described as a strongman.
+In Syria, Ahmed al-Sharaa has been described as a strongman since his appointment as President of Syria following the fall of the Assad regime.
+Political analysts said that al-Sharaa consolidated his power by signing a constitutional declaration that granted sweeping powers to the presidency.
 In Latin America, state leaders such as Daniel Ortega, Nayib Bukele, Hugo Chávez, Nicolás Maduro, Andrés Manuel López Obrador, and Manuel Noriega have been described as strongmen.